Technical & Outreach Webinars

 Learn how to conduct a facility water assessment, one of the most important steps in water management planning.
 WaterSense also demonstrates its Water Use and Savings Evaluation (WaterUSE) Tool.
 The WaterUSE Tool uses information collected during a facility water assessment to identify potential water-saving projects and operational best management practices for hotels.
 It estimates water, energy, and cost savings for identified projects to help hotels create a prioritized project list.
 Following this training session, participants will be ready to take the first step in managing their facility water use.

-- Guest Speaker: Arnold Solognier, Sustainability and Certification Manager, Bucuti and Tara Beach Resorts, Aruba (Case study begins at 1:15:50 in the recording)
+- Guest Speaker: Arnold Solognier, Sustainability and Certification Manager, Bucuti and Tara Beach Resorts, Aruba (Case study begins at 1:15:50 in recording)

 Find out how to take the information collected during a facility assessment to establish water use reduction goals and develop a water management plan.
 A water management plan helps facilities stay on track with projects, reduction goals, and water, energy, and operational cost savings.
 Following this webinar, you’ll be ready to prepare your water management plan by incorporating realistic goals—which is the next step in managing and reducing your water use.

-- Guest Speaker: Kara Pho, Program Manager, New York City Department of Environmental Protection
+- Guest Speaker: Kara Pho, Program Manager, New York City Department of Environmental Protection (Case study begins at 1:01:29)

 2014 H2Otel Challenge Webinar Series